Art-Sells/Arells/Build-Notes.md

 - Store Name: No Maximum Characters
 - (Save Changes) {Connect Wallet} if wallet not connected and/or Home if not signed in.

+#### After Purchase (Modal)
+-- Congratulations on your Purchase!
+Set Price After Purchase to make money off your owned art [VIEW MY STORE]- Takes you to your Owned store

 #### LinkTree Links...
 ***Dynamic Metadata (for Profile/Assets), Static Metadata (for Non-Profile/Asset Pages)***
 - MetaTag Title: "Profile/Asset Name" (character Limit)